Former Prosecutor Defending Against Shoplifting Charges

 I am Anthony N. Palumbo, former prosecutor and experienced shoplifting defense attorney.
 Before I was a shoplifting defense attorney, I was a shoplifting prosecutor for major corporate franchises.
 I know both sides of the law and my prior experience as a shoplifting prosecutor has helped me successfully defend thousands of shoplifting cases.

-If you have been charged with Shoplifting, I can help.
+If you have been charged with shoplifting, I can help.
 I will fight for you, and do everything possible to ensure the charges are dropped, or you receive the lightest penalty possible for your conviction.
-A conviction of Shoplifting can put you behind bars for 10 years.
+A conviction of shoplifting can put you behind bars for 10 years.
 Contact me today and let’s talk about your case.
-As part of my services, I offer every client a free initial consultation toll free at 866-664-8118.
+As part of my services, I offer every client a free initial consultation at 908-643-6801 .
 Call now and I’ll give you an honest assessment of the penalties you are facing.